SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/building-installing-agent.md

 weight: 30
 ---

-Before starting anything, make sure that you have compiled the Cumulocity IoT C++ SDK.
+Before getting started, make sure that you have compiled the Cumulocity IoT C++ SDK.

-If you would like to use the **Cloud Remote Access** feature, refer to [Building the Cumulocity IoT Cloud Remote Access service](#building-the-cumulocity-cloud-remote-access-service).
+* For using the **Cloud Remote Access** feature, refer to [Building the Cumulocity IoT Cloud Remote Access service](#building-the-cumulocity-cloud-remote-access-service).
-If you would like to use the **Modbus** support, make sure that you have installed the libmodbus and LuaSocket packages.
+* For using the **Modbus** support, make sure that you have the libmodbus and LuaSocket packages installed.
 Details on how to enable Modbus support are described in [Building the agent with a Modbus support](#building-the-agent-with-modbus-support).
-For **CANopen** support, check if you have the CANopen library and SocketCAN connector commercially licensed by [port industrial automation GmbH](https://www.port.de/en/products/canopen/software.html) and the LuaSocket package installed.
+* For **CANopen** support, check if you have the CANopen library and SocketCAN connector commercially licensed by [port industrial automation GmbH](https://www.port.de/en/products/canopen/software.html) and the LuaSocket package installed.
 For details, refer to  [Building the Cumulocity IoT CANopen service](#building-the-cumulocity-canopen-service).

 ### <a name = basic-agent>Building the basic agent</a>